datanav/docs/training/040_projects_and_infrastructure/040_Advanced.rst

     }
   }

-So, walking you through what happens in the above pipe configuration, you should note the property ``"type": "chained"``. a ``chained`` transform allows you to chain multiple transforms.
+So, walking you through what happens in the above pipe configuration, you should note the property ``"type": "chained"``.
+A ``chained`` transform allows you to chain multiple transforms.
 This is essential when solving for optimistic locking in Sesam.
 In the first transform of the above three you see a filter on ``_deleted`` entities.
 This is just to ensure that no ``_deleted`` entities are passed on from this point.
-In the second transform you see that we are querying the system ``hubspot`` for what, conveniently enough, looks like a timestamp value for a record.
+In the second transform you see that we are querying the system ``hubspot`` for an identical entity to the one currently being transformed.
 Following this, the last transform takes effect.
 In this transform you can see that a ``copy`` function has been defined and that a ``discard`` function follows.
 This ``discard`` ensures optimistic locking.
-The comparison of the timestamp values in the ``discard`` function, makes sure entities are discarded if both timestamp values are not equal.
+The comparison of the hash values in the ``discard`` function, makes sure entities are discarded if both hash values are not equal.
 After this comparison, you can see the ``remove`` function, which ensures exposure of properties that align with the schema requirements in Hubspot.

-To finish off this section, lets expose data out of Sesam in ``person-hubspot-update-endpoint``.
+To finish off this section, lets expose data out of Sesam in the pipe ``person-hubspot-update-endpoint``:

-Config in outbound pipe ``person-hubspot-update-endpoint``:

 .. code-block:: json